 Cracked heels or heel fissures refer to the buildup of thick, dry skin on the heel of the foot and the consequential cracking of the skin.
-The fissures can be mild--consisting of dry, cracked skin on just the outer layers of the epidermis--or severe, affecting the internal layers of the dermis.
+The fissures can be mild — consisting of dry, cracked skin on just the outer layers of the epidermis — or severe, affecting the internal layers of the dermis.
 Damage to the dermis layer can cause pain, discomfort and bleeding.

 Vitamin A is generally associated with healthy vision, but it also plays an important role in maintaining and rejuvenating skin tissue.
 Vitamin A promotes cell division and growth, including the sloughing of skin cells that leads to smooth healthy skin.
-Carrots, milk, eggs, green vegetables and orange fruits are all good sources of vitamin A. The Institute of Medicine’s (IOM’s) Recommended Dietary Allowance (RDA) for vitamin A is 700mcg and 900mcg for adult women and men, respectively.
+A deficiency may lead to dryness, scaling and thickening of your skin and may affect your heels.
+But vitamin A deficiency is very rare in western cultures like the United States.

 Omega-3 Fatty Acids

 The body doesn't naturally produce omega-3 fatty acids, yet they are essential to the human body and must come from the diet.
-They help with blood circulation, wound healing, skin integrity and reduce inflammation.
-Omega-3 fatty acids come in three types: eicosapentaenic acid (EPA), docosahexaenoic acid (DHA) and alpha-linolenic acid (ALA).
+They help with blood circulation, wound healing, skin integrity and inflammation.
+Omega-3 fatty acids come in three types: eicosapentaenoic acid (EPA), docosahexaenoic acid (DHA) and alpha-linolenic acid (ALA).
 EPA and DHA are obtained by eating cold-water fish.
 ALA comes from plant oils and seeds such as flaxseeds.